UCL/RefbasedMI/README.md

 run regression on imputed data-sets, combining using Rubin's rules

-set file as a mids class, specifying id and imputation number columns

 fit specified model to each imputed data set (assigned as mids class) and pool results together (Rubin's rules), functions from mice package

 library(mice)

 fit<-with(as.mids(impdatasetJ2R), lm(fev.12~treat+base))

 summary(pool(fit))